-Currently NMSP-CVE is properly staffed and the New Entrant program does not forsee any impediments in completing the assignments.
+Currently NMSP-CVE is properly staffed and the New Entrant program does not foresee any impediments in completing the assignments.

-Activity Plan: Include a description of the activities proposed to help achieve the objectives.
+Activity Plan for FY 2019 - 2021: Include a description of the activities proposed to help achieve the objectives.
 If group audits are planned, include an estimate of the number of group audits.

 Auditors will always have an adequate number of assignments.
-If needed, auditors will request for more audits to be assigned.
+If needed, auditors will request additional audits to be assigned.
 Onsite and Offsite audits will be conducted, as indicated in the table above.
 Group audits are currently not planned because we have a low number of on-site audits that are currently unassigned.